jsgreenwell/COP2006_ArraysAndLoops/readme.md

 Final version uses a List of Lists (int) which reads and splits data as you would see in a CSV file.

+#### Fourth
+Extra: version uses a List of HashMaps which reads and splits data based on real experiments (sanitized).
+Then compares this with a List of Classes.

 EXAMPLE CODE - NOT FOR PRODUCTION.